objetos/p5.quadrille.js/README.md

 ### `clone()`

 Performs a deep copy of the polyomino.
-May be used in conjunction with [reflect & rotate](#reflect()-&-rotate()) to create different polyomino instances.
+May be used in conjunction with `reflect` & `rotate` to create different polyomino instances.

 ### `update(memory2D, x, y)`